 What COVID-19 is teaching us as a community is that we are resilient and that resilience in the face of chaos allows us to focus on the positive and find gratitude even in uncertain times.

 What is Resilience?

-Resiliency is defined as the capacity to recover quickly from difficulties; toughness.
-Looking at the world on a global scale, it is in our nature to be resilient and as a collective, this feels more natural as we support one another.
-However, on an individual scale how can we personally develop resiliency in the face of chaos?
+Resilience is defined as the capacity to recover quickly from difficulties.
+Even traumatic situations can be an invitation for personal growth, betrayal can cultivate a desire to find people who are trustworthy and struggling with anxiety can lead to wanting to find strategies for fearless living.
+Resilience can even be called “toughness.”
+Looking at the world on a global scale, it is in our nature to be resilient.
+As a collective, this kind of resilience feels more natural as we support one another.
+However, on an individual scale how can we personally develop resilience in the face of chaos?

 Acknowledge and Accept

 What I practice with my clients is the acceptance of personal feelings or emotions that may feel otherwise uncomfortable.
-Acknowledging and accepting that you feel scared, worried, confused, angry…these are all okay and valid emotions.
+Acknowledging and accepting that you feel scared, worried, confused, angry is a great first step.
+Please know that these are all okay and valid emotions.
 The important thing to remember is that you will not feel like this forever – things will get better.

 Focus on Your Journey Ahead

 While staying grounded in the present is an excellent way to overcome feelings of anxiety.
-Thinking about your personal journey and where it is leading you can encourage a sense of comfort knowing that your goals and dreams are still yours, they are still valid and real.
+Thinking about your personal journey and where it is leading you can encourage a sense of comfort.
+Know that your goals and dreams are still yours; they are still valid and real.

-A few questions you can ask yourself in order to build resiliency in the face of chaos are:
+Here are a few questions that you can ask yourself in order to build resilience in the face of chaos: